torch2424/wasm-by-example/examples/importing-javascript-functions-into-webassembly/importing-javascript-functions-into-webassembly.assemblyscript.en-us.md

 <iframe title="AssemblyScript Demo" src="/examples/importing-javascript-functions-into-webassembly/demo/assemblyscript/"></iframe>

 And that's it for the basics!
-Next, lets took a look at some "Advanced Web Demos", with an example of implementing [Graphics with WebAssembly](/example-redirect?exampleName=graphics).
+Next, lets took a look at some "Advanced Web Demos", with an example of [Reading and Writing Graphics with WebAssembly](/example-redirect?exampleName=reading-and-writing-graphics).